What is a theory of change? Or a logic model?

 Perhaps the third-most common question I hear is: What format should we use for our theory of change?
 And to that question I give the perhaps-unsatisfying response of: It depends.
 There are actually many formats for conveying the key concepts in a theory of change.
 Some organizations opt for a few brief statements.
 Others prefer a flow chart with graphics.
 Still others opt for something in between.
 Which version your organization prefers will likely depend on a number of factors, which will vary case by case.
 To me, as long as the heart of the content is there, and everyone is on the same page about the message it conveys, the format can be flexible.

 In my March 19 webinar, Theory of Change: Why You Need One & How to Develop It, we’ll delve deeper into these nuances.
-We’ll also explore how and when to develop a theory of change—including which stakeholders should be involved at various stages.
+We’ll also explore how and when to develop your theory—including which stakeholders should be involved at various stages.